WHAT IS WALKING FOOTBALL?

 WHERE DO I SIGN UP?

-If you would like to conduct a ‘Walkshop’ at your organisation contact email@example.com.
+If you would like to conduct a ‘Walkshop’ at your club or organisation contact email@example.com.

 WHERE TO PLAY WALKING FOOTBALL

 Football West regularly runs both ‘Walkshops’ and supports ongoing social hubs, both of which are very accessible and suitable for those of all abilities.